solovyevt/cookiecutter-data-science/README.md

 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
+├── .pre-commit-config.yaml <- Stores pre-commit settings
+│
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-├── src                <- Source code for use in this project.
+├── settings.py <- illustrates how to use .env file
-│   ├── __init__.py    <- Makes src a Python module
-│   │
-│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-│   │
-│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-│   │
-│   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-│   │   ├── predict_model.py
-│   │   └── train_model.py
-│   │
-│   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
 │
-└── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
+├── __init__.py
+│
+└── {{cookiecutter.repo_name}}                <- Source code for use in this project.
+    ├── __init__.py    <- Makes {{cookiecutter.repo_name}} a Python module
+    │
+    ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+    │
+    ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+    │
+    ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
+    │   ├── predict_model.py
+    │   └── train_model.py
+    │
+    └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py
 ```

 ## Contributing